pad

 - (US) A floating leaf of a water lily or similar plant.

-- (cricket) A soft cover for a batsman's leg that protects it from damage when hit by the ball.
+- (cricket) A soft cover for a batsman's leg that protects the player from damage when hit by the ball.

 - A kind of cushion for writing upon, or for blotting, especially one formed of many flat sheets of writing paper; now especially such a block of paper sheets as used to write on.